Mail Order Sales for Johnny Appleseed Trees

 Each tree is grafted and grown at our nursery in Manitowoc, WI, which is located just south of Green Bay and north of Milwaukee, along the shore of Lake Michigan.
-All the trees are grown in either plastic containers, or Root Pouch Pots in a man-made soil (similar to commercial potting soil).
+All the trees are grown in a combination of plastic containers and Root Pouch Pots, in a man-made soil (similar to commercial potting soil).
 Root Pouch Pots are made from recycled materials and are biodegradable.
 All pots are re-used as many times as possible.
 All the containers are hand weeded.
-No chemical sprays are used during production and we use a slow release organic fertilizer (Sustane).
+No chemical weed control is used during production and we use a slow release organic fertilizer (Sustane).

 Consider joining the Johnny Appleseed Society.
-Membership information, along with more details about John Chapman, can be found on the JAMEC website: http://www.johnnyappleseedmuseum.org
+Membership information, along with more details about John Chapman, can be found on their website: http://www.johnnyappleseedmuseum.org.
+For any of you who are members of the Johnny Appleseed Society, we offer a 10% discount on your tree order, not including shipping.

-Some of our trees are grafted on Malling 7, semi-dwarf root stock, while others are grafted on Malling 26, semi-standard root stock.
+All of our trees are grafted on Malling 7, semi-dwarf root stock.
 All are container grown (which means few to no roots are lost when the trees are shipped).
-The trees are about 2-4′ tall and are considered whips (no branches yet).
+The trees are about 3-4′ tall and are considered whips (no branches yet).
 Most trees will begin producing their first apples in two or three years after delivery.
 By the way, Honeycrisp makes for a great pollinizer!

 The apples produced by this tree are best harvested later in the season.
 In Northeastern Wisconsin, we wait until early October.
 By that time, the apple will be at its best, very crunchy, sweet and tart.
 The apples can be eaten fresh, stored (never had enough to store, so I don’t know how long they would last), made into sauce, cookies or pies.

 During the dormant season (late fall, late winter and early spring), each tree is shipped bare root (no soil on the root system = less weight and less $ for shipping).
 It is removed from its growing container and the soil is shaken off the roots.
 The tree is packed in shredded, moist paper, keeping the tree alive during shipment.